 Bacteria are everywhere.
 Although this is a world that we cannot observe with the naked eye, it has significant effects on our lives.
 This innovation sector looks at this subject in detail and works on finding correlations between microbiom flora and fertility treatments.

 Research doesn't stop within our four walls - we also go out to attend conferences and visit specialist trade fairs.
-This year, we were present at the ESHRE (European Society of Human Reproduction and Embryology) conference in Vienna, where we learned about some interesting new developments in the field of reproductive medicine.
-During the conference, we also presented the results of our own
+This year, we were present at the ESHRE (European Society of Human Reproduction and Embryology) conference in Kopenhagen, where we learned about some interesting new developments in the field of reproductive medicine.

 We consider it particularly important to provide what support we can to the work of young Master's and Diploma degree students.
 We were particularly pleased to learn that Elisabeth Feldmeier has been awarded a WKO research scholarship for her diploma dissertation “Anti-Müller-Hormon in der Follikelflüssigkeit und der Zusammenhang mit dem Follikelvolumen - Eine retrospektive Datenanalyse” (Anti-Müllerian hormone in the follicular fluid and the correlation with follicular